jseo2022se/ff14-mount-collection/README.md

 ## Future Implementations

 - meeting the stretch goals
-- adding more components to the website and make it more dynamic
+- adding more components to the website
 - making use of the Bootstrap more